Affiliate links on Android Authority may earn us a commission. Learn more.

 aptX Lossless is a hardware and software solution to Bluetooth's bit rate problem.

 In addition, aptX Lossless falls under the aptX Adaptive tool suite, meaning devices will benefit from Qualcomm’s other codec features too.
 For example, audio bit rate scales from lossless right down to 140kbps without interruption if you wander into an area with high radio interference, so there are no glitches or dropouts. aptX Adaptive also supports 24-bit 96kHz playback, albeit with lossy compression, and a dynamic low latency mode for gamers and voice calls.

 There are a few caveats, though.
 For starters, existing aptX Adaptive products won’t automatically receive Lossless support — at least not without a firmware update.
-You’ll also need Snapdragon Sound certified devices on both the transceiver and receiver ends to benefit from lossless audio.
-So it’s going to take a while for devices to permeate the market with a sizable portfolio.
+You’ll also need Snapdragon Sound-certified devices on both the transceiver and receiver end to benefit from lossless audio.
+So it will take a while for devices to permeate the market with a sizable portfolio.
 Unfortunately, not all Snapdragon Sound devices will necessarily support aptX Lossless, so knowing exactly what you’re getting might not be as crystal clear as it should be.

 Is lossless Bluetooth audio actually useful?

 The prevalence of compression-heavy music streaming services has, until recently, made lossless Bluetooth audio an unnecessary luxury that probably crossed few people’s minds anyway.
 A lossless wireless connection to your headphones is redundant if your source is already compressed.